ULHPC/ulhpc-docs/docs/accounts/hierarchy.md

 * For UL staff or external partners: your Line Manager `firstname.lastname` within the institution (Faculty, IC, Company) you belong too.
 * For students: the lecture/course they are registered too
+    - Guest student/training accounts are associated to the `Students`meta-account.

 In addition, your user account (ULHPC login) may be associated to other meta-accounts such as projects or specific training events.
 To establish Job accounting against these extra specific accounts, use: `{sbatch|srun} -A <name>`